georgiasown/hello.sh/readme.md

 # internally developed programs/scripts

-Q: Where do I install internally written programs/scripts?
+Q: Where do I install internally written programs/scripts on my system?

-A: Here!
+A: Here! (this readme should be placed in your designated folder $myorgdir)

 ## A suggested process that should allow for both ease of usage and flexibility